 Baby teeth erupt between 6-12 months after birth.
 Once the first baby tooth pops in, you should start regular pediatric dental visits every six months.
 We will also discuss if your child uses a pacifier or sucks their thumb.
 Ideally, we would want to stop these habits around age three to avoid any potential dental issues.

 At this age, many children will show more signs of independence and skill building.
-They should begin to brush their teeth by themselves.
-It is important for them to develop these habits and for caregivers to provide tools that reinforce these skills.
+They may begin to brush their teeth by themselves but we recommend an adult help with brushing until age 8.
+It is important for them to start to practice these habits with supervision and for caregivers to provide tools that reinforce these skills.

 It is also important to monitor how well and long your child is brushing their teeth and encourage a healthy dental hygiene routine.
 Also, it is important to keep your child away from potential accidents.
 Kiddos this age love to explore but are prone to oopsies.
 Sometimes, your little adventurer can accidently chip a tooth or hit their jaw on bathtubs or coffee tables.